 I recently “horse traded” for an older 20 gallon Speedaire compressor

-I have a cast iron, single piston, oil filled crank, direct drive, 2 HP Snap On air compressor on a 5 gallo
+I have a cast iron, single-piston, oil-filled crank, direct drive, 2 HP Snap On air compressor on a 5 gallon

 Every new PRV I have installed on my air compressor leaks air.

-The 2nd stage of my 3 stages air compressor is blowing off. what could be the problem here.
+In the 2nd stage of my 3 stages, an air compressor is blowing off. what could be the problem here.

 I have a central pneumatic 6 gallon 150 psi air compressor.